John-Valinsky/Windows/Java/Practical Codes/Thread Display/README.md

 * Shop is the shared resource (like a warehouse).

 * Producer thread calls put() to add items to the shop.

+* Consumer thread calls get() to take items from the shop.